 Website and logo

 In the last 12 months the RTM website has not undergone any major changes.
-Anything added?

 Maintenance

 For the RTM to remain a useful and reliable application it has to monitor two very different areas of technology development.
 The first is the grid side, where providers and users are still settling on the tools and programmes they are using.
 The second is the WorldWind code, which is being constantly updated by the developers.